jpriyankaa/Time-Series-/README.md

 - **ADF Test for Stationarity**: Conducted to check if the time series is stationary.
 Stationarity is essential for accurate modeling in time series analysis.
 - **Differencing for Stationarity**: Applied to make the time series data stationary by removing trends and seasonality.

+### Autocorrelation and Partial Autocorrelation
+- **Autocorrelation Function (ACF)**: Measures the correlation between the time series and its lagged values.
+Plotted to identify the extent of correlation with previous time steps.
+- **Partial Autocorrelation Function (PACF)**: Measures the correlation between the time series and its lagged values while controlling for the values of the time steps in between.
+Plotted to identify the direct effect of previous time steps.

 ## 6. Modeling
 ### ARIMA Model for Airline Passengers Data
 - **Train-Test Split**: The data was divided into training and testing sets to evaluate the performance of the ARIMA model.